On this page

 New Zealanders must fully comply with the regulations that implement UN sanctions.
 A breach of the sanctions regulations is a criminal offence.
 Given the wide scope of the regulations, and the penalties for non-compliance, it is essential that anyone contemplating doing business with sanctioned countries obtains independent legal advice first.

-Information about how New Zealand implements UN sanctions and the listing of countries subject to sanctions can be found here.
+Find out how New Zealand implements UN sanctions and the listing of countries subject to sanctions.

 The export from and import into New Zealand of certain controlled chemicals, and the export from New Zealand of strategic goods - weapons or dual-use items which have military or civil uses - is prohibited under the Customs and Excise Act 1996, unless a permit has been obtained from the Secretary of Foreign Affairs and Trade.

-Information about the New Zealand export controls regime and how to import and export can be found here.
+Find out about the New Zealand export controls regime and how to import and export.